 Wires, user flows and personas - all part of my product design process -- or some mix of those will run in tandem.

 If I'm in a pinch, or, a clear vision is already set, I can easily skip parts of this step as well to remain agile.
-There's a misunderstanding about the design process in that, a lot of times, it's actually articulated in our heads and all we have to do is watch it come together in Figma.
+There's a misunderstanding about the design process in that, a lot of times, it's actually articulated in our heads and we can simply jump right into Figma.

 HiFi Mocks and Prototyping